PupuGod/DP4GNIO/README.md

 In both of the functions, the inputs are:
-1. `data`: an array of real numbers which needs to be optimized, and it is the same as `y` in paper. <br>
+1. `data`: an array of real input numbers, and it is the same as `y` in paper. <br>
-2. `w`: an array of postive real numbers, which contains the weight of loss functions. <br>
+2. `w`: an array of positive real numbers, which contains the weight of loss functions. <br>
 3. `l_read`: an array of non-negative real numbers with its i-th entry to be $\lambda_i$. <br>
 4. `m_read`: an array of non-negative real numbers with its i-th entry to be $\mu_i$. <br>
 5. `n`: problem size, also length of `data` or `w`, `n` should be larger than 1.<br>
-6. `solution`: an array to store the optimal solution of the GNIO problem.
+6. `solution`: an array to store the optimal solution.

 -----------------------------------------------------------------------------------------------
-To use the softwares, please
+To use the software, please

 1. input data and parameters from desired sources